Cities2Modding/LegacyFlavour/README.md

 4. **Color-Blindness Modes**: This is WIP and currently in testing.
 Cycle zone colours to match a scheme for specific types of colour blindness.

-5. **Toggle Shortcuts**: ALT+Z to toggle the zone colours mod.
-SHIFT+Z to cycle through colour blindness modes.
+5. **Toggle Shortcuts**:

+- ALT+Z to toggle the zone colours mod.
+- SHIFT+Z to cycle through colour blindness modes.
+- ALT+S to toggle Sticky Infomode Whiteness.
+- SHIFT+W to toggle Sticky Infomode Whiteness value override.
+- ALT+R to reload the config file
+- ALT+U to toggle Units display

 6. **Configure Zone colours via JSON**: Config file in mod directory to allow custom values.

-7. **Dynamic Zone Borders**: If it snows zone borders will switch colour to be more visible on snow.
+7. **Dynamic Zone Borders**: If it snows zone borders will switch colour to be more visible on snow. **UPDATE** this now calculates snow coverage so is more accurate.
+It may have a delay as updates occur periodically to prevent performance hits.

+8. **Dynamic UI Icons**: UI icons for zones now adapt to match the configured colours.
+These are dynamically generated from the games icons based on config settings.

+9. **Sticky Infomode Whiteness**: Shortcuts to override infomode 'whiteness' setting to stop it constantly popping up.

 ## Installation